 A Comprehensive History of Software Development: From Beginnings to Present

-• Reading time:12 mins read
+• Reading time:14 mins read

 You are currently viewing A Comprehensive History of Software Development: From Beginnings to Present

 We have been using software extensively for the past 40 years, and it has become an integral part of our daily lives.
-It’s almost unimaginable that the term software engineering got coined only 60 years ago.
+It’s almost unimaginable that the term software engineering was coined only 60 years ago.
 The software development innovation that happened in those 50 years is worth hundreds of years in progress, though.
-This article explores the history of software development from the 60s until the 2010s.
+This article explores the history of software development from the 1960s until the 2010s.

 What is Software?

 Everything you do on a computer, from installing the operating system (OS) to running other programs to playing games on a mobile device, all of these require the use of software.
 The best way to conceptualize software is as the medium through which people interact with computers.
 Most of us wouldn’t know how to use a computer if we didn’t have software.
 To put it simply, software talks to a computer in a language the computer understands so that the computer can complete tasks for the user that are either practical or entertaining.
+Most of us wouldn’t know how to use a computer if we didn’t have software.
+To put it simply, software talks to a computer in a language the computer understands so that the computer can complete tasks for the user that are either practical or entertaining.” – says one of software developers at Brainhub.

 Before Software Engineering